mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-component-types.md

 We will briefly describe each component type's main features and then use an example to highlight their differences.

 ## Functional Components
-Functional components are just functions that accept a *props* object and returns `any`.
+Functional components are just functions that accept a *props* object and return `any`.
 A functional component participates in JSX by having the function name specified as a JSX tag - remember to start the name of the functional component from a capital letter.
 Here is a simple example of a functional component saying "Hello World" in a given color:

 ```typescript
 interface HelloWorldFuncProps